Financial Advisor Marketing Guide: Does Your Content Build Trust As Well As You Do?

 • Videos that capture your philosophy of serving clients and/or best advice

 That’s just a few examples.
-As you can see, if you Google any financial topic, the possibilities for generating content are really endless.
+As you can see, if you Google any financial topic or financial products, the possibilities for generating content are really endless.

 However, the critical distinction is it has to be your content, not anyone else’s.
 In other words, it has to be original.
 Simply posting subscription content, no matter how authoritative the source is, won’t help differentiate your firm.
 Instead, content should be original (or ghostwritten for you), so your content reflects the unique strengths of your firm.